OblivionEsport/OblivionDraft/README.md

 - Double click on `update.exe`
 - You're good to go 👌
 ## Usage
-- Execute `draft.exe` (if first time, open it in a console to see potential error)
+- Execute `draft.exe`
-- connect the overlay to OBS using web url : http://localhost/ui/overlay (or overlay_alt if you want)
+- connect the overlay to OBS using web url : http://localhost/ui/overlay/ (or overlay_alt if you want)
-- Change teams settings at http://localhost/ui/admin
+- Change teams settings at http://localhost/ui/admin/
-- Show endgame stats at http://localhost/ui/endgame
+- Show endgame stats at http://localhost/ui/endgame/
 - When you join a draft, the overlay will change accordingly

 ## Update